robch/book-of-ai/docs/chapter-3-sample-overview-openai-chat-streaming-go.md

 --8<-- "docs/warning-ai-generated.md"

-This sample demonstrates how to use the OpenAI Chat Completions API with streaming in a Go application.
+This sample demonstrates how to use the OpenAI Chat API with streaming in a Go application.
 The sample covers the following aspects:

 - Getting connection information and secrets from environment variables
 - Using a helper class to encapsulate the OpenAI API calls